Cranzor/Inheritance-Chain-Mender/README.md

 ### Export Conversion (Experimental Usage)
 1. Add the plugin to your addons folder and back up your project.
 Make sure to enable the plugin.
 2. Export your project.
 If you are prompted with a message to update your scripts, click "Cancel" and reload your project.
-3. **Highly recommended:** Use [Godot RE Tools](https://github.com/bruvzg/gdsdecomp) on the exported project to make sure there are no errors in any scripts.
+3. **Highly recommended:** Recover the exported project with [Godot RE Tools](https://github.com/bruvzg/gdsdecomp) to make sure there are no errors in any scripts.
 This is the same environment modders will interact with.

 ## Conversion Process
 Each .gd file in the project goes through the following process: